dmeranda/demjson/README.md

        - U+2029  PARAGRAPH SEPARATOR  (Category Zp)
        - U+E007F CANCEL TAG           (Category Cf)

- * Mutable strings: Support for the old Python MutableString type has been dropped.
+ * Mutable strings: Support for the old Python mutable strings (the UserDict.MutableString type) has been dropped.
 That experimental type had already been deprecated since Python 2.6 and removed entirely from Python 3.
 If you have code that passes a MutableString to a JSON encoding function then either do not upgrade to this release, or first convert such types to standard strings before JSON encoding them.

  * The "jsonlint" command script will now be installed by default.